 - Sandra Keppich-Arnold, Director of Mental Health and AOD Operations, Alfred Health

 Members bring diverse and significant expertise across multiple domains, incorporating lived experience, human rights, legal and non-legal advocacy, health law, health service governance and clinical mental health and community support service delivery.

 In June 2021, the Department of Health provided an update on the development of the new Mental Health and Wellbeing Act and an overview of its proposed content in a paper available on the Engage Victoria website.
-Public engagement has been extended to 1 August 2021.
+The public engagement period closed on 1 August 2021.

 There are many aspects of the new Act that are already clear from the detailed policy directions given by the Royal Commission in its recommendations and report.
-The paper will seek feedback on topics where additional input is required to ensure the Royal Commission’s directions are appropriately reflected in the new Act and can be effectively implemented in practice.
+The paper sought feedback on topics where additional input was required to ensure the Royal Commission’s directions were appropriately reflected in the new Act and could be effectively implemented in practice.

 The new Act is just one part of the work to deliver on the Royal Commission’s recommendations.
 The department will engage directly with stakeholders to facilitate collaboration and ensure the views of those with lived experience, carers, families and the expertise of the mental health workforce underpin all aspects of the Royal Commission’s reforms.
 Further information on implementation of the Royal Commission’s recommendations is available on Mental health reform.